Components

 Whitespace is not allowed before or after commas and hyphens.

-A traffic light controller managing a single intersection has a traffic controller component, representing the device as a whole, here called tc:
+A traffic light controller managing a single intersection might have:

 sg/1 # signal group

-Since there’s only one intersection, it’s not necessary to nest signal group components under the intersection, although you could.
+Since there is only one intersection, it is not necessary to nest signal group components under an intersection, although you could.

-A traffic light controller managing multiple intersections also has one traffic controller component, representing the device as a whole.
-But it has several intersection components, under which signal groups can be nested:
+A traffic light controller managing multiple intersections has several intersection components, under which signal groups can be nested:

 in/1 # intersection